E3SM-Project/polaris/docs/developers_guide/machines/index.md

 source load_dev_polaris_0.1.0-alpha.1_anvil_intel_impi.sh
 ```

-After loading this environment, you can set up test cases or test suites, and
+After loading this environment, you can set up tasks or suites, and
-a link `load_polaris_env.sh` will be included in each suite or test case
+a link `load_polaris_env.sh` will be included in each suite or task
 work directory.
 This is a link to the activation script that you sourced when
 you were setting things up.
 You can can source this file on a compute node
 (e.g. in a job script) to get the right polaris conda environment, compilers,
-MPI libraries and environment variables for running polaris tests and
+MPI libraries and environment variables for running polaris tasks and
 the MPAS model.

 :::{note}